derpygamer2142/cloud-server/README.md

 ## Restrictions

-This server does not implement long term variable storage.
-All data is stored only in memory (never on disk) and are removed promptly when rooms are emptied or the server restarts.

-This server also does not implement history logs.
+This server does not implement history logs.

 ## Setup